UCSD-CSS-001/ucsd-css-001.github.io/_sources/course/syllabus.md

 ### Manual Regrades

 Problem sets and labs are scored using [nbgrader](https://nbgrader.readthedocs.io/en/stable/) on [UCSD datahub](https://datahub.ucsd.edu/hub/login).
-Some parts are graded by computer program, and some parts are graded by a human.
+Some parts are graded automatically by computer, and some parts are graded manually by a human.

 We will work hard to grade everyone fairly and return assignments quickly.
 And, we know you also work hard and want you to receive the grade you’ve earned.
 Occasionally, grading mistakes do happen, and it’s important to us to correct them.
 If you think there is a mistake in your grade on an assignment, post privately on Campuswire to “Instructors & TAs” using the “regrades” tag within 72 hours.
 This post should include evidence of why you think your answer was correct and should point to the specific part of the assignment in question.